Crowd4SDG/crowdnalysis/README.md

   - Dawid-Skene

-In addition to the pure Python implementations above, the following models are implemented in the probabilistic programming language [Stan](https://mc-stan.org) by using the `CmdStanPy` [interface](https://mc-stan.org/cmdstanpy):
+In addition to the pure Python implementations above, the following models are implemented in the probabilistic programming language [Stan](https://mc-stan.org) and used via the `CmdStanPy` [interface](https://mc-stan.org/cmdstanpy):
   - Multinomial
   - Multinomial Eta